Welcome to our resource library.

 These six training videos provide an overview of caregiver representation in the District of Columbia, including adoption, guardianship and custody matters.

-There are hundreds of children in the District of Columbia who are the subject of contested, private custody proceedings.
-Custody Guardians ad Litem give voice to those children’s best interests.
-These training videos provide an overview of custody guardian ad litem representation in the District of Columbia.
+There are hundreds of children in the District of Columbia who are caught in the middle of contested custody proceedings.
+Custody guardians ad litem advocate for the children’s best interests in these cases.
+To learn more about custody guardian ad litem practice in DC, please check out our training videos .

 A series of PowerPoint presentations on being a custody-guardian ad litem in the District of Columbia.

 Did you know that excessive mold, pest infestation, and other housing conditions can pose hazards to children with chronic health conditions like asthma and allergies?
 These conditions result in repeated emergency room visits for hundreds of low-income children in DC when their landlord's refusal to address housing code violations exacerbates these health issues.
-Through our medical-legal partnership with Children's National Medical Center a
+Many housing conditions cases come to Children's Law Center through our Medical